 *For more information on the Audiology Subscription Fee, please see the Audiology Subscription page.

 The subscriber is responsible for all of the following tasks:

 One person from your organization should complete and submit the online application.

 If you are registering for the Audiology Registry and ABA-certified audiologists will be participating in data collection for your organization, review the Audiology Subscription page for information about nonmember participation in NOMS.

 As part of the application process, you will need to upload a signed copy of the NOMS Agreement [PDF].
 By signing the agreement and registering for NOMS, you are committing to a minimum of one year participation in NOMS.
 However, we hope that you will continue to collect data on an ongoing basis in order to have access to information about trends, clinical practice, and changes in the industry.

 Once ASHA approves your application, your subscriber will receive an email with instructions on how to access the web-based NOMS tool.
 Regardless of your organization’s preferred data collection method, the subscriber will need to log in to NOMS to add your facility/facilities and participant(s) with the appropriate role(s).
 Participants can be added with the following roles:

 If your organization will be using the web-based tool to submit data, clinicians will have immediate access to the NOMS system to submit patient data once you’ve added them to your list of users.
-Once you’ve added your clinicians, please direct them to the NOMS tool to review the NOMS User Guide and begin data collection.
+Please direct them to the NOMS tool to review the NOMS Clinician User Guide and begin data collection.
 Your organization must begin data collection within 90 days of registration and must submit patient data on at least a monthly basis.